 COMBUS Case StudyCOMBUS leverages Nasdaq Risk Modelling to make their multi-peril Australian cat model more accessible and easier to use.

 - Focus on model development

 ARA Case StudyARA extends global market presence for US hurricane risk modelling with Nasdaq Risk Modelling for Catastrophes.

 - Optimized resources

-JBA Risk Management Case StudyJBA Risk Management facilitates easy access, evaluation and deployment of their advanced flood models via ModEx.
+JBA Risk Management Case StudyJBA Risk Management facilitates easy access and evaluation of their advanced flood models via Nasdaq Risk Modelling.

 - Quicker time to market